Beyond the Rainy Season: Iraq’s Environmental Policy & Economic Implications

 From Water Security to Environmental Protection

 Water security alone will not be enough to address the years of environmental degradation Iraq has endured.
 Water scarcity will always be a threat in the long term due to climate change and the lack of transboundary cooperation.
 The government should invest in enhancing environmental protection, especially for vulnerable communities.
-This year’s rainy season provides an opportunity to restore what has been lost of the Iraqi marshes and build the resilience of their local communities during future drought seasons.
+This year’s rainy season provides an opportunity to restore what has been lost of the Iraqi marshes and build the resilience of their local communities for future drought seasons.
 Reviving the water infrastructure and ecosystem services of the marshes – thereby supporting marsh communities by improving the means of their livelihood – will help them survive harsh drought seasons in the future and mitigate their incentives to migrate.

 The conference showcased several innovative projects that aim to enhance environmental protection in collaboration with international development organizations.
 One such project, "Sustainable Water and Agriculture Management in the Marshes – Iraq," funded by the Swedish International Development Cooperation Agency (Sida) and implemented by the International Union for Conservation of Nature (IUCN), aims to increase water efficiency in agriculture and enhance the resilience of local marsh communities to climate change through nature-based solutions.
 Some of the components of the project are constructing artificial wetlands, providing storage units for marshland inhabitants to store dairy products, and opportunities to develop small projects for women to market these products.